velascoluis/datapi-core/README.md

 ![dataPod](assets/datapi.png)

-`datapi` (from data + API) is a Python package that allows you to implement a datalakehouse head : deploy data pods, list them, and generate documentation.
+`datapi` (from data + API) is a Python package that allows you to implement a distributed datalakehouse head made of data pods.
+This package allows you to define, deploy data pods, list them, and generate documentation.

 ## Installation from source